howardng19/Courseworks-and-projects/Data Science FYP/README.md

 An exploratory data analysis is first conducted with the dataset, such as cleaning the data, creating a summary dataframe of the dataset and visualising the relationships between variables.
 With the summary dataframe and the exploratory data analysis as a guide, the maximum wind speed and the presence or absence of rapid intensification of storms are modelled with varied methods.

 The assumptions and theories of all models implemented were discussed.
 In particular, Linear Regression model, Partial Least Squares Regression model and Random Forest Regression model were implemented to predict the maximum wind speed, while Logistic Regression model and Random Forest Classification model were used for predicting the absences or presence of rapid intensification.

+The regression models were evaluated by mean absolute error (MAE), and the predicted values against truth values were visualized.
+For classification models, effect of different possibility thresholds were investigated and precision, sensitivity and specificity were used to determine the performances.

+## Folder and files

+./report and presentations/ : All presentation slides and report

+./hurricane_data/ : The original data provided in .csv

+./hurricane_data_analysis.Rmd : The script for data analysis and modelling written in R language (run in RStudio)